 Rather than sorting out childcare, some women prefer to bring them along to the birth centre or midwife led unit.
 This might involve a visit during labour or being there for the whole birth.

-Saying that, it’s still pretty unusual to have children present for a birth in a birth centre or midwifery led unit (Naber, 2017).
+Saying that, it’s still pretty unusual to have children present for a birth in a birth centre or midwife-led unit (Naber, 2017).
 If it’s something you’re really keen to do though, check with the midwives.
 It might be something they’re happy to sort out for you.

-Whatever you decide, it’s still a good idea to have someone else lined up to look after your child or children as back-up.
+Whatever you decide, it’s still a good idea to have someone lined up to look after your child or children as their own 'birth partner,' whether that is supporting them during your labour, or looking after them away from the birth.
 You don’t know how your labour will go, or even if your child might become unhappy and want to leave (Which, 2018).
-So always give yourself options.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.